 This book focuses on creating your dream life and getting what you want.
 Whether that’s starting your own business, building a money-making machine, or taking more time away from work with your girlfriends.
 The book’s premise is that focus will bring clarity, and your attention will naturally go to what you want to manifest.
 When you’re taking action from focus and determination, you feel excited about the action and putting in the work.
-If you’re interested in manifestation or are looking for clarity on what to do next, then this is a must-read book for women!
+If you’re interested in manifestation or want clarity on what to do next, this is a must-read book for women!

 I have always loved reading, and it’s a fantastic way to learn new things.
 This is the first book on manifestation that I have ever read, and it’s had a profound impact on how I see things.
 It’s helped me focus on how you want to feel and work on my finances through money affirmations.Marjolein, Radical FIRE

 The book is excellent for those who want to learn a simple system that is effective in building a business.
 Running a business can be overwhelming, but James does a fantastic job of breaking things down and making complicated situations easier to digest.
 He gives value to his audience by making the book fun and easy to read.

 If you are a person who wants to get out of the rat race or an individual who wants their side hustle to become a business, this is a highly recommended book for you.
 You’ll learn from another person’s experiences and mistakes and gain wisdom and insight on building a business.
 This book will open your eyes to new possibilities in thinking and making decisions.

 I highly recommend this book if you are running a business and are struggling to accomplish everything.
 If you want more time and money, you have to invest in yourself by learning the system and setting it up for yourself.
 By reading this book, you’ll understand the importance of time and money and get to live a life you truly love.Cindy The Money Dreamer